NickFabry/catapult/README.txt

-This is my attempt to provide a decent template for python CLI based projects, with the sample name, envy.
+This is my attempt to provide a decent template for python CLI based projects, with the sample name, catapult.
 In order to use this, one should copy this entire directory structure to a new directory, EXCEPT /.venv .
 The purpose of /.venv is a location to store a python venv; by its nature, it is environment dependent, and thus should not be included in either git repositories or other syncing mechanisms.
 The .gitignore file excludes the /.venv directory.

 So, to set up a new python project in venv, do the following:

-- Copy the top level envy directory into your new project directory, or, clone it from the envy git repo.
+- Copy the top level catapult directory into your new project directory, or, clone it from the catapult git repo.

 - If you've cloned it, delete the .git directory so there is no association with the original template.